UKHG-NIG/single-cell-cellenion-icell8/figure4/README.md

-# Analysis of transcriptional heterogeneity of dermal fibroblast derived from patients using the novel approach (Figure 4, Supplementary Figure 4)
+# Analysis of transcriptional heterogeneity of dermal fibroblast derived from patients using the novel approach (Figure 4)

 1. Generate the CogentDS reports for the ICELL8 and novel approach datasets (Figure 4a)
 ```